teutinc/static-files/README.md

 HowTo
 -----
-Currently it only works at a root of a domain (didn't test at other place, maybe will work by changing the index.html base-url tag value).
+Currently it only works at a root of a domain (didn't tried another place, maybe will just work by changing the index.html base-url tag value).

 Install all the file in a directory exposed by the web-server, like ```/some/folder```.
 Rewrite rule needs to be configured in the web-server, for example in nginx: